TUM-AVS/FM-AD-Survey/README.md

 | [SceneDiffuser++: City-Scale Traffic Simulation via a Generative World Model](https://arxiv.org/abs/2412.12129) | 2024-12 | CVPR 2025 | - |
 | [GAIA-2: A Controllable Multi-View Generative World Model for Autonomous Driving](/) | 2025-03 | - | - |

-## 🌟 Tools and Frameworks (Coming Soon)

-### Generative AI Tools
-This section will list tools for scenario generation and simulation based on foundational models.

-### Scenario Generation Frameworks
-This section will list frameworks for generating scenarios based on foundational models such as diffusion models and GANs.

 ## 🌟 Datasets (Coming Soon)